EriBloo/laravel-model-snapshots/README.md

 ### Traits

-While no trait is needed to make a snapshot, package provides 2 helper traits:
+While no trait is needed to make a snapshot, package provides 2 helper traits for retrieving snapshots:

 - `HasSnapshots` - provides `snapshots()` relationship for retrieving stored snapshots as well as few getters:
     - `getLatestSnapshot()`